ZadeAbhishek/VBAD-MASS/readme.md

 - Proposed system will provide voice assistant for visually impaired students.
 - In short, the aim is to increase the efficiency of the evaluation process and reducing the human efforts.

-## Thing Done
+## Things Done
 - Speech to text implemented (Not proper but working)
 - Text to speech (We are able to save mp3 file of recorded text)
-- Grammer checking
+- Grammer checking (Still improvement required)

-- keyWord similarity checking
+- Similarity checking
+- Keyword evaluation
+- Naive bayes classifier implemented

 ## Mile Stone (Phase 1 50%)
+- GUI design for this project
+- Project migration to django
+- implement STT in JS
 - ChatBot (++feature)
 - Documentation